-The .apk files are applications for Android, similar to the .exe in Windows, if you click on an .apk file from a mobile phone or tablet with Android a program will be installed.
+The .apk files are applications for Android (Android Package), similar to the .exe in Windows.
+If you click on an .apk file from a mobile phone or tablet with Android a program will be installed.

-Files with .apk extension are packages that contain an application for Android, have the same operation as the classic .exe files found in Windows, we click on them (from Android) and an application will be installed on your device.
+Files with .apk extension are packages that contain an application for Android.
+They have the same operation as the classic .exe files found in Windows.
+We click on them (from Android) and an application will be installed on your device.

 To install an .apk file on Android you must activate the option "Unknown origins" by going to: Settings -> Security

-If you are an Android user you often find sites that suggest downloading the APK of some software, which is simpler than it seems but, at the same time, it can represent a risk if we think about all the warnings that the users of this software receive. operating system regarding downloading programs that do not come from secure sites.
+If you are an Android user you often find sites that suggest downloading the APK of some software.
+It is simpler than it seems but, at the same time, it can represent a risk.

 What does APK mean?